Police rule out terrorism in stabbing attack on UK train after 2 men are arrested

 “There is nothing to suggest this is a terrorist incident," he added.

-After its emergency stop stop in Huntingdon, a market town around 120 kilometers (75 miles) north of London, bloodied and confused passengers spilled out of the train.
-Dozens of police waited, some of them armed, and the two suspects were arrested within eight minutes of the first calls to emergency services, Loveless said.
+After its emergency stop in Huntingdon, a market town around 120 kilometers (75 miles) north of London, bloodied and confused passengers spilled out of the train.
+Dozens of police waited, some of them armed, and the two suspects were quickly arrested, Loveless said.

 During the immediate response to the attack, police said that “Plato,” the national code word used by police and emergency services when responding to what could be a “marauding terror attack,” was initiated.
 That declaration was later rescinded but no motive for the attack has been disclosed.